LCOGT/banzai/docs/smartstacking_architecture.md

 ---

-## 3. Worker tick, adaptive timeout, and cleanup
+## 3. Worker tick, fixed timeout, and cleanup

 The primary complete-stack path is notification-driven: the worker polls Redis, then queries the DB for each notified `moluid`.
 Each tick also runs an active-row sweep so complete stacks can still reach terminal state if a notification was missed.
-If a stack is still incomplete, its rows remain `active` until another notification arrives or the adaptive timeout sweep finalizes it.
+If a stack is still incomplete, its rows remain `active` until another notification arrives or the fixed timeout sweep finalizes it.

-Timeout finalization is currently adaptive and uses reduced-row insert time (`created_at`) as the approximate reduced-subframe arrival time.
-The first arriving frame's `EXPTIME` is treated as the exposure duration for the whole stack.
-Before a second reduced row arrives, the stack times out after `EXPTIME + 60s`.
-Once two rows exist, the worker computes the adjusted baseline as `(arrival_2 - arrival_1) - EXPTIME`.
-If that adjusted baseline is zero or negative, it falls back to `60s`.
-Later observed reduced-row gaps, and the currently missing next-frame gap, time out the stack when their adjusted gap exceeds twice that baseline.
+Timeout finalization uses reduced-row insert time (`created_at`) as the approximate reduced-subframe arrival time.
+A stack times out when no newer reduced row has arrived within 15 minutes of the latest reduced row.
+Historical gaps are not terminal once a newer reduced row exists; the newest reduced row resets the timeout window.
+Completion is checked before timeout, so complete stacks always become `complete` rather than `timeout`.

 ```mermaid
 flowchart TD